bufbuild/protobuf-es/README.md

 - small code size
 - no dependencies
+- very fast code generation, implemented in Go
 - implements all proto3 features, including the canonical JSON format
 - implements all proto2 features, except for extensions and the text format
-- passes the protocol buffers conformance tests
+- passes the protocol buffers [conformance tests](./packages/conformance-test)
 - provides all well-known types with their specialized JSON representation
 - uses and algebraic data type to represent `oneof` groups
 - unboxes fields using google/protobuf/wrappers.proto to optional primitives